Pritesh-Lad/PLDataStructs/README.md

 `PLDataStructs` is a static library written in C++.
 This library provides user friendly APIs for the most common data structures used in programming.

-The current version of the library provides implementation for the self balancing ordrerd binary trees.
+The current version of the library provides implementation for the folowing data structures -
+- **PLBalancedBTree** - Self balancing ordered binary trees.
 These are also called as AVL trees.

 ## Installation

-Simply download the static PLDataStructs.framework & import the framework in your Xcode project.
+1. Simply download the static framework PLDataStructs.framework
+2. Import the framework in your Xcode project.

-Add `-lc++` in the target's build settings, under the `Other Linker Flags`, to let the xcode know that you want to link the c++ library code.
+3. Add `-lc++` in the target's build settings, under the `Other Linker Flags`, to let the Xcode know that you want to link the C++ library code.

 ## Usage